 In contrast to the present system, a single tax covering incomes from dividends, interest, rents, and inflation-indexed capital gains would enable the over-burdened Medicare and Social Security systems to be funded out of general revenues.
-The single tax rate would drop significantly with a broadening of the tax base, as all citizens begin to receive substantial dividend incomes through their Capital Homestead accounts and as entitlements (constituting two-thirds of the current budget) can be radically reduced after keeping all current entitlement promises.
+The single tax rate would drop significantly with a broadening of the tax base, as all citizens begin to receive substantial dividend incomes through their Personal Ownership (Capital Homestead) Accounts and as entitlements (constituting two-thirds of the current budget) can be radically reduced after keeping all current entitlement promises.

-Under the Capital Homestead Act, the wealthy would be encouraged to break up the estates they leave to their heirs, so that wealth would not keep concentrating from generation to generation.
+Under the Economic Democracy Act (formerly called the Capital Homestead Act), the wealthy would be encouraged to break up the estates they leave to their heirs, so that wealth would not keep concentrating from generation to generation.
 Rather than taxing the estate, the recipient/s of the estate would be taxed over a certain amount (say $5 million) on what they receive through inheritance.

-The Capital Homestead Act proposes a number of ownership empowerment vehicles that would enable every man, woman and child to get interest-free capital credit through their local bank.
-You and every member of your family could get access to this special credit by setting up a tax-sheltered Capital Homestead Account (CHA) — like a “Super-IRA” — at your local bank.
+The Economic Democracy Act (formerly called the Capital Homestead Act) proposes a number of ownership empowerment vehicles that would enable every man, woman and child to get interest-free capital credit through their local bank.
+You and every member of your family could get access to this special credit by setting up a tax-sheltered Personal Ownership Account (POA) — like a “Super-IRA” — at your local bank.